-- (1) It shall be the policy of the City of Sky Valley that Native Shrubbery and Specimen Trees shall be preserved insofar as practical and reasonable in order to retard surface runoff and soil erosion and, protect their native species. - (2) The removal of Native Shrubbery and Specimen Trees may be permitted on a limited basis as follows: - (a) With a permit as necessary for placing public roads, utilities, structures and parking areas; or - (b) With a permit for minimal selective cutting of Native Shrubbery or Specimen Trees. - (c) Selective removal permits will be evaluated based on the following criteria: - a.
-Overall condition of tree or plant; - b.
-How removal will impact erosion in the area; - c.
-How removal will impact water runoff; - d.
-The density of native plants or specimen trees on the lot; - e.
-The contribution of the Native Shrubbery or Specimen Trees to the natural beauty of the area: - f.
-The necessity, or lack thereof, to remove the Native Shrubbery or Specimen Trees to allow reasonable economic use and enjoyment of the property; - g.
-The impact of any Native Shrubbery or Specimen Trees on the right-of-way; - h.
-The buffer left between the adjoining property owner or the road rightof-way; and - i.
-Reasonable wildfire protection of structures under Sky Valley's Firewise guidelines. - (d) Maintenance Pruning is permitted without a permit. - (e) Approval of a permit for minimal selective cutting or removal of Native Shrubbery or Specimen Trees will require mitigation unless it falls within the Thinning of Density guidelines set forth in Section 7. - (f) Mitigation (replanting) will be required for selective cutting and removal of all healthy native shrubbery and specimen tree permits as defined in this section. - a.
-Required mitigation for Specimen Trees will be equal to replacement of 25% in inches of the total value DBH determined by the Code
+- (1) It shall be the policy of the City of Sky Valley that native plants/shrubbery and specimen trees shall be preserved insofar as practical and reasonable in order to retard surface runoff and soil erosion and, protect their native species. - (2) The removal of native plants/shrubbery and specimen trees may be permitted on a limited basis as follows: - (a) With a permit as necessary for placing public roads, utilities, structures and parking areas; or - (b) With a permit for minimal selective cutting of native plants or specimen trees.
+Selective removal permits will be evaluated based on the following criteria: - 1.
+Overall condition of tree or plant; - 2.
+How removal will impact erosion in the area; - 3.
+How removal will impact water runoff; - 4.
+The density of native plants or specimen trees on the lot; - 5.
+The contribution of the native plants/shrubbery or specimen trees to the natural beauty of the area; - 6.
+The necessity, or lack thereof, to remove the native plants/shrubbery or specimen trees to allow reasonable economic use and enjoyment of the property; - 7.
+The impact of any native plants/shrubbery or specimen trees on the right-of-way; - 8.
+The buffer left between the adjoining property owner and or the road right-of-way. - (c) Approval of a permit for minimal selective cutting of native plants/shrubbery or specimen trees will require mitigation pursuant to Sections 5(2) and 5(3) above.